 Employee engagement benchmarks are great at giving you context.
-For example, when you get a poor score on a particular survey question you can look at a relevant benchmark and see that your score is actually normal for most companies.
+For example, when you get a poor score on a particular survey question, you can look at a relevant benchmark and see that your score is standard for most companies.
 The benchmark makes sure you don’t panic about the wrong things.
-However, they’re not so useful if you start focusing your attention on small divergences from the industry average.
+However, they’re not helpful if you focus on small divergences from the industry average.

-These are some of the tips I commonly give organizations just starting with benchmarks.
+These are some tips I commonly give organizations just starting with benchmarks.